 Younger attendants require a different approach and they certainly earn the appreciation.
 Your flower girl, for example, has agreed to take a really scary walk down the aisle, that’s quite a sacrifice for a little person!

 Your ring bearer likely cannot figure out why a tie or bow tie is a necessary fashion accessory, and is equally confounded by the idea that you intentionally pinned a flower to his shirt or jacket with a pointy object (the adults have lost their minds!).

 Junior attendants make their own kind of sacrifices.
+Depending on age and personal style, it’s entirely possible yours is looking at junior bridesmaid dresses and wishing she could just wear jeans.
 They are the hardest of the young attendants to shop for because they still have many childlike qualities but are becoming young adults.

 What are some of your options when selecting gifts for your child attendants?
 Some of our very favorite suggestions are listed by child attendant category below: